-Creating an EU-China Innovation Platform on Sustainable Urbanisation is complex and cross-sectoral by nature, aiming to engage policy makers, national authorities, industries, cities, academia, civil society and other stakeholders in order to create more sustainable cities.
-In URBAN-EU-CHINA, 12 experienced European and Chinese consortium partners from across the sustainable urbanisation value chain join forces to support the European Commission in its aim to make EU-China sustainable urbanisation cooperation more accessible, attractive, and rewarding for a broader set of stakeholders.
+Creating an EU-China Innovation Platform on Sustainable Urbanisation is complex and cross-sectoral by nature, aiming to engage policymakers, national authorities, industries, cities, academia, civil society and other stakeholders in order to create more sustainable cities.
+In URBAN-EU-CHINA, 12 experienced European and Chinese consortium partners from across the sustainable urbanization value chain join forces to support the European Commission in its aim to make EU-China sustainable urbanization cooperation more accessible, attractive and rewarding for a broader set of stakeholders.

-The key expected impact of URBAN-EU-CHINA is to develop a robust, evidence-driven bottom-up approach to complement the existing top-down EU-China strategic approach to sustainable urbanisation.
-This will be accomplished via a coordinated series of actions including: a strategic R&I agenda, scoping and assessment, networking events, peer-to-peer exchanges, bench-marking and monitoring, and joint demonstration projects.
+The key expected impact of URBAN-EU-CHINA is to develop a robust, evidence-driven bottom-up approach to complement the existing top-down EU-China strategic approach to sustainable urbanization.
+This will be accomplished via a coordinated series of actions including a strategic R&I agenda, scoping and assessment, networking events, peer-to-peer exchanges, benchmarking and monitoring, and joint demonstration projects.
 By creating tighter coupling between city-level, national, and supra-national programmes, planning, policies, and projects, URBAN-EU-CHINA will yield a significant increase in cooperative EU-CHINA R&I activities.

 As URBAN-EU-CHINA Innovation Platform, we will:

-1.Promote and develop Joint Policy Strategies for EU-China cooperation on sustainable urbanisation, by:
+1.Promote and develop Joint Policy Strategies for EU-China cooperation on sustainable urbanization, by:

 - Supporting better alignment of bilateral funding and cooperation instruments and resources;

-- Developing a critical mass of EU and Chinese cities cooperating with each other on urban innovation,sustainability, and quality.
-Cooperation processes and actual impacts will be documented andmonitored to facilitate rapid learning, favourable investment and entrepreneurship conditions, and alarge experience base for replication in other cities;
+- Developing a critical mass of EU and Chinese cities cooperating with each other on urban innovation, sustainability, and quality.
+Processes of cooperation and actual impacts will be documented and monitored to facilitate rapid learning, favorable investment and conditions that facilitate or encourage entrepreneurship, and a large experience base for replication in other cities;